radiocosmology/vis5/doc/spec.md

 This axis gives the **start** time of each sample in an acquisition.

 It must consist of a datatype of two entries:
 - `fpga_count` (type: `UINT64`): an integer sequence number for the output from the correlator.
-This should be an exact counter with no rounding.
+This should be an exact counter with no rounding. *NOTE*: for historical reasons this entry is named `fpga_count` and though using this name is **strongly** recommended, it is not required, and the implementer may choose any *appropriate name.
 - `ctime` (type: `FLOAT64`): the UTC time since the UNIX epoch in floating point seconds.

 #### freq